wikimedia/htmldumper/README.md

   --domain       [required]
   --ns           [required]
-  --host         [required] [default: "http://rest.wikimedia.org"] -d, --saveDir  [default: no saving]
+  --host         [required] [default: "http://rest.wikimedia.org"] -d, --saveDir  Directory to store a dump in (named by domain) [default: no saving] --db, --dataBase  SQLite database name [default: no saving]
 ```

+### Filesystem output

 With `--saveDir` as specified in the example above, a directory structure like
 this will be created: